nordic-institute/xrd4j/example-adapter/Setting-up-Development-Environment.md

 ### Getting the code

-The example adapter project is a part of the XRd4J git repository and you can access the code by cloning it:
+The example adapter project is a part of the XRd4J git repository.
+You can access the source code by cloning it:

 ```
 git clone https://github.com/vrk-kpa/xrd4j.git